-This is the granddaddy of them all when it comes to beefing up your utility bill.
+This is the granddaddy of them all when it comes to inflating your utility bill.
 Keeping your home cool in the summer is appealing, but it comes with a luxury price tag.

 Heat pumps can be more cost-effective than baseboard heating, but it’s important to make sure you’re using the right pump for your home and your climate.
 Being able to shut off heat or cooling to rooms that aren’t being used will also help keep your energy costs down.